 The invasion of England.
-Out of the St-Malo region (Normandy) accompanies a certain Pinco William the Conqueror.
+In William the Conqueror's army, a certain 'Pinco', from the St-Malo region (Normandy).
 This Pinchon family still exists, mainly in Brittany and Normandy, under the names of 'Pinçon' or 'Pinchon'.
 There is a 300 m (1,200 ft) hill in the Calvados region called Mont Pinçon, taken by the British after heavy fights on August 6, 1944.
 The name is not unusual in France: in Louis-Ferdinand Céline's Journey to the End of the Night (1932) figures a rather nasty army officer called Pinçon.

 Nicholas Pinchon (1498-1534) is elected one of the two London sheriffs.
 This Pynchon is the oldest to be mentioned in Joseph Charles Pynchon's family record.
 His great-grandson William will be the first Pynchon on American soil.
 The family settles in and around Writtle, Essex.